genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 ## Define the position and instrument tables

-Add relevant indices / primary keys for each cable (position ID is pkey for position, instrument id is pkey for INSTRUMENT_PRICE table, and INSTRUMENT_ID and COUNTERPARTY_ID nonunique indices for POSITION table + unique index on INSTRUMENT_ID + COUNTERPARTY_ID (so we can do a lookup in consolidator)).
+NOw add the relevant indices / primary keys for each table.

+position ID is pkey for position

+instrument id is pkey for INSTRUMENT_PRICE table, and INSTRUMENT_ID and COUNTERPARTY_ID nonunique indices for POSITION table + unique index on INSTRUMENT_ID + COUNTERPARTY_ID (so we can do a lookup in consolidator)).

 Define a **trading_app-consolidator2.xml** file inside **trading_app-config/src/main/resources/cfg** This is where you define the consolidator logic.